NingZhang-Git/NZ_website/index.md

 # <center> <b>Ning Zhang</b> </center>
 <!-- ### <center>Welcom to my personal webpage!</center> -->
 ## **About Me**
-I am a DPhil student in the statistics department at the University of Oxford, under the supervision of Mihai Cucuringu and Xiaowen Dong.
+I am a DPhil in Computational Discovery in the statistics department at the University of Oxford, under the supervision of Mihai Cucuringu and Xiaowen Dong.
 Prior to that, I received my MASc in Electrical and Computer Engineering from the University of British Columbia in 2022, and BSc in Physics from Nankai University in 2019.
 [[Curriculum Vitae]](assets/NingZhang_CV.pdf)\
 **Contact**: ning.zhang[at]stats[dot]ox[dot]ac[dot]uk
 <br/>
 <br/>
 ## **Research**
 My research interest lies in the intersection of statistics and computation.
-In particular, I seek to better understand computational tasks on graphs using tools such as the spectral method, high-dimensional statistics, optimization, etc. I am excited to see the transformation of ideas across different research fields and I am motivated to prove things built on interesting intuitions.
+Currently, I am focusing on better understanding computational tasks on graphs using tools such as the spectral method, high-dimensional statistics, optimization, etc. My research aims at proposing data-driven algorithms together with mathematical proofs, and at the same time, I seek to understand the nature of the problems/algorithms through the lens of those proofs.
+I am excited to see the transformation of ideas across different research fields.
 <br/>
 <br/>